Fundamentals of Infusion Therapy

 Explore best practices for short peripheral catheter insertion and use

-Module 4: Care for and Manage Devices
+Module 4: Device Care and Management

 Learn how to care for and maintain various vascular access devices

-Module 5: Administer Fluids and Medications
+Module 5: Administration of Fluids and Medications

 Learn best practices when delivering fluids and medications by different infusion methods